hackoregon/civic/README.md

 ## Project Layout

-There are three types of packages right now:
+There are four types of packages right now:

 1. **Project packages**: A React/Redux codebase that holds a collection of stories and API interactions for a single project in a Hack Oregon project cycle.
 2. **Year package bundles**: A React/Redux codebase that bundles together all project packages for a given year.
 This is a unit that gets deployed to production.
+3. **Component Packages**: Reuseable React components and Storybook documentation
-3. **Utilities**: Common code that other projects depend on.
+4. **Utilities**: Common code that other projects depend on.

 ### Packages